Marry Me Chicken Pasta: The Viral Recipe That Lives Up to the Hype

 Honestly?
 I don’t recommend freezing this.
 Cream-based sauces can break when frozen and thawed, leaving you with a grainy, separated mess.

-If you absolutely must freeze it, the sauce will taste okay, but the texture won’t be as smooth.
+If you truly must freeze it, the sauce will taste okay, but the texture won’t be as smooth.
 Reheat it very gently and whisk in some fresh cream to try to bring it back together.

 Common Questions About Marry Me Chicken Pasta